How to create your first Launch code

 Company email domain matching

 Employees using an approved company email domain can access the code automatically.
+Enter the domain in the format company.com

 All active employees